kostich/solution/README.md

 ## Further improvements

 Currently it's very hard to have different environments with this approach (except if you don't mind copy-pasting stuff).
 To change this, the code should be refactored in Terraform modules.
 Then we would be able to define different environments that use these modules to deploy a specific environment resources (vpc, subnets, database, ecs cluster).

+The ECS Task hosting the app currently isn't doing the automatic scaling of the app but that's because of the lack of implementation time.
+It's fairly straightforward to add a couple of cloudwatch metrics and some autoscaling policies that utilize those metrics to upscale or downscale.

+A message broker hasn't been implemented but it should be doable to deploy MSK in the same data layer that Aurora PostgreSQL resides and all the traffic should work.

 ## Who
 Marko Kostic